 Lymphoma - Hodgkin - Childhood: Symptoms and Signs

-Children and adolescents with Hodgkin lymphoma may experience the following symptoms or signs.
-A symptom is something that only the person experiencing it can identify and describe, such as fatigue, nausea, or pain.
-A sign is something that other people can identify and measure, such as a fever, rash, or an elevated pulse.
-Together, signs and symptoms can help describe a medical problem.
-Sometimes, people with Hodgkin lymphoma do not have any of the signs and symptoms described below.
+Children and teens with Hodgkin lymphoma may experience the following symptoms or signs.
+Symptoms are changes that you can feel in your body.
+Signs are changes in something measured, like by taking your blood pressure or doing a lab test.
+Together, symptoms and signs can help describe a medical problem.
+Sometimes, people with Hodgkin lymphoma do not have any of the symptoms and signs described below.
 Or, the cause of a symptom or sign may be a medical condition that is not cancer.

 • Painless swelling of lymph nodes in the neck, underarm, or groin that does not go away in a few weeks